perpetualintelligence/terminal/README.md

 **See our [licensing terms](https://terms.perpetualintelligence.com/articles/licensing.html), [redistribution terms](https://terms.perpetualintelligence.com/articles/redistribution.html) and [pricing](https://www.perpetualintelligence.com/products/picli#pricing)**.

-Our community edition is free for educational, research, and non-production use.
-We recommend creating an account to generate a license for your specific use case.

 > ***You need a commercial license for non-educational or production environments.***

 # Documentation